 - Whether the charges are for a misdemeanor or a felony, and

-- Whether the plea deal includes a period of incarceration or a “suspended jail sentence” (which is where the judge can impose jail if the defendant fails to complete the other sentencing terms of the plea agreement)
+- Whether the plea deal includes a period of incarceration or a “suspended jail sentence” (which is where the judge can impose jail if you fail to complete the other sentencing terms of the plea agreement)

-In Nevada misdemeanor cases where the resolution involves no jail time or a suspended jail sentence, the defense attorney can appear in court without the defendant present and enter the plea on the defendant’s behalf.
+In Nevada misdemeanor cases where the resolution involves no jail time or a suspended jail sentence, your defense attorney can appear in court without you present and enter the plea on your behalf.

-In Nevada misdemeanor cases where the resolution involves jail time or a suspended jail sentence, the judge usually prefers for the defendant to be present to enter the plea.
-However if the defendant lives out of state, the judge may accept a “written entry of plea” in lieu of the defendant’s presence.
-A written entry of plea is a notarized document that the defendant signs acknowledging that he/she understands the terms of the plea deal.
+In Nevada misdemeanor cases where the resolution involves jail time or a suspended jail sentence, the judge usually prefers for you to be present to enter the plea.
+However if you live out of state, the judge may accept a “written entry of plea” in lieu of your presence: A written entry of plea is a notarized document that you sign acknowledging that you understand the terms of the plea deal.

-In Nevada felony cases, the defendant is required to be present for the entry of plea even if sentence involves no prison time.
+In Nevada felony cases, you are required to be present for the entry of plea even if the sentence involves no prison time.

 20) Are there some charges that cannot be resolved through a plea?

 No. Potentially every criminal case can be resolved by a negotiation, even murder.
-But both the defense and prosecution as well as the judge have to agree to the negotiation in order to avoid trial.
+Though both you and the prosecution as well as the judge have to agree to the negotiation in order to avoid trial.

 21) What if I break the terms?

 If the plea bargain included a suspended jail sentence, the judge has the discretion to impose that sentence as punishment for failure to carry out the terms of the plea bargain.
-But if the defendant has a good excuse for violating the terms of the plea bargain, the judge may give the defendant a pass.
+Though if you have a good excuse for violating the terms of the plea bargain, the judge may give you a pass.

 22) Can I withdraw a plea?

-- The defendant had ineffective assistance of legal counsel.
+- You had ineffective assistance of legal counsel.

-- The defendant did not make the plea knowingly, voluntarily, and intelligently.
+- You did not make the plea knowingly, voluntarily, and intelligently.

-- The defendant was not informed that probation may be unavailable.
+- You were not informed that probation may be unavailable.

-Defendants who entered a plea but have not yet been sentenced have a greater chance of withdrawing a plea than defendants who have already been sentenced.
-Judges will not withdraw a plea just because defendants are dissatisfied with their sentences…by taking the plea in the first place, defendants assume the risk of the judge imposing an unfavorable sentence.
+If you entered a plea but have not yet been sentenced, you have a greater chance of withdrawing a plea than you would if the judge already sentenced you.
+Judges will not withdraw a plea just because you are dissatisfied with your sentences: By taking the plea in the first place, you assume the risk of the judge imposing an unfavorable sentence.

 23) Can non-citizens take plea bargains?